This is How the Instagram Algorithm Works in 2020

 #3: The Instagram Algorithm Factors in Timeliness

-Not only does the algorithm pay attention to how much engagement your Instagram post gets, it also how long ago the photo was posted.
+Not only does the algorithm pay attention to how much engagement your Instagram post gets, but it also how long ago the photo was posted.

-Instagram’s algorithm is starting to care a lot more about when you posted, instead of just the content or engagement on the post, because it always want to serve you the latest, most interesting posts.
+Instagram’s algorithm is starting to care a lot more about when you posted, instead of just the content or engagement on the post, because it always wants to serve you the latest, most interesting posts.
 This was brought up around the holidays last year when a lot of people were still seeing Christmas posts even though it was past New Year’s.

 By finding your personalized best time to post on Instagram, you can hack the algorithm to increase your reach and get more likes and followers.